How does the Clergy Compensation Report work?

 It is recommended to get signatures before sending this report to the regional office.
 Signatures indicate that the salary package has been approved by the appropriate body.
 Final approval is contingent upon a vote by the Church Conference and the signature of the District Superintendent.
 Getting signatures ahead of time will prevent you being contacted for signatures after your church conference if everyone that needs to sign the report was not present.

 What is the difference between a Housing Allowance and a Housing Exclusion (Line 5 and Line 11 on the Clergy Compensation Report)?

 There is an important difference between these two lines.
-Please refer to the Clergy Compensation Report Instructions for a detailed explanation found here.
+Please refer to the Clergy Compensation Report Instructions.

 Where is the Housing Exclusion Resolution Form?
 I cannot find it.

 In order to make completing the Housing Exclusion Resolution easier which is required from all clergy (IRS requirement), this form has now been added as a third page into the Clergy Compensation Report.
 Page 3 of this report will automatically be completed for you upon entering amounts on pages 1 and 2.
 Only the pastor’s home address will need to be manually entered on page 3.
 This will save time by not having to download and complete an additional form.

 Why does a pastor need to complete a Housing Exclusion Resolution Form even if he/she is not taking one?

 This form is needed to meet IRS requirements that allows a clergy person to exclude a portion of his/her salary spent on maintaining or furnishing a home (either in a parsonage or in his/her own home) from taxable income.
 It may not be done retroactively, and only that amount that is actually spent and can be accounted for can be claimed.
 Any amount set aside and not spent must be added into the taxable amount by the clergy person.

 How do we calculate our pastor’s minimum salary?